wombleton/gitlaw-nz/acts/S/Sports Anti-Doping Act 2006.md

     *   (c) fails to produce that paper, document, record, or thing.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $1,500\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $1,500\.

     (3) No person summoned to attend before the Tribunal may be convicted of an offence against subsection (1) unless travelling expenses were tendered or paid to that person in accordance with [section 43][52].

+    Section 45(2): amended, on 1 July 2013, by [section 413][103] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 46 Contempt of Tribunal

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who---

     *   (a) threatens, intimidates, or intentionally insults the Tribunal or any member of it or any special adviser to or officer of the Tribunal, during a sitting of the Tribunal, or in going to, or returning from, any sitting; or